redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/user-guides/quickstart.md

     component: outerloop-ingress
 ```

-Add the Kubernetes Service and Ingress inline code to `components`:
+Add the Docker image location and Kubernetes Deployment, Service, and Ingress resources to `components`:
 ```yaml
 components: